 In 2013, Forbes Magazine estimated Scrooge McDuck’s wealth to be around $65.4 billion – up from a modest $28.8 billion in 2007.
 But even Scrooge, with his vast fortune, had to start small.
 Scrooge started with a single dime and within a year had saved $1,000,000.
 You might not be able to increase your wealth that much in one year, but the best way to build a vacation fund is just to save a little bit at a time.
 It may seem insignificant to start saving spare change, but no amount is too small.
 It all adds up.
 If you know you want to go to Disney, the earlier you start saving, the more money you can accumulate without having to make big sacrifices in your household budget – and the more money you’ll have at your disposal when it comes time to plan.

 Scrooge was known for hoarding his money in a giant bin on Killmotor Hill in the city center of Duckburg.
 And while he was perhaps a bit overly stingy, he had the right idea – you can’t save money if you have it in a place where you can spend it.
 The dollars and cents you save should be saved in a special place – a place where you can’t get to it.
-Open a special savings account that’s off-limits to any and all non-Disney spending.
+Open a special travel savings account that’s off-limits to any and all non-Disney spending (or other dream vacation).
 When making travel plans, be sure to leave money in your Disney account to take out as spending cash for the trip itself.

 Scrooge is known for his saying, “There’s always another rainbow,” which means that he’s willing to set ambitious goals and face challenges in order to find new opportunities.
-If you’re having trouble saving money, try looking to other avenues.
+If you’re having trouble adding money to your travel savings account, try looking to other avenues.
 Get creative and think outside of the box about how to save dollars and cents.
 Print off a list of recent transactions from your bank.
+Examine your credit card spending.
 Circle the smallest expenses: the five dollars here and there that you spend on unnecessary snacks at the gas station, the few dollars spent on lunches out when you already had one at the office, the cost of a full price movie ticket when you could see the matinee.
 Finding these little expenses can help you find big pots of gold waiting at the end of a rainbow you didn’t even know you had.